SunnySunnia/Group1_HW2/README.md

 The relevant notebook you should look at is `Earthquakes.ipynb`
 It includes codes and explanations of
-* data curation, both accessing from url and local saved json file.
+-data curation, both accessing from url and locally saved json file.
-* visualizations.
+-visualizations.